Ronald Dominique: Murders

 The murders began in July 1997, with Dominique's first confirmed victim being a 19-year-old African American man named David Mitchell.
 He was picked up while hitchhiking alone from his grandmother's house after attending a relative's birthday party.
-His body was found on July 14 in a ditch along a highway, near a wooded area in St. Charles Parish, two days after he was last seen.
-Forensic research showed that there was ditch water in David's lungs, and with no traces of physical trauma, drugs or alcohol.
+His body was found on July 14th in a ditch along a highway, near a wooded area in St. Charles Parish, two days after he was last seen.
+Forensic research showed that there was ditch water in David's lungs but no trace of physical trauma, drugs, or alcohol.

 His death was initially ruled as accidental drowning.
-However, Mitchell's father insisted that his son was an excellent swimmer and that he had been murdered, since the water level was low and the fact that Mitchell's trousers had been lowered to his ankles when found.
-After Dominique's later confessions, the deceased's relatives denied that he was gay, used drugs or had financial troubles.
+However, Mitchell's father insisted that his son was an excellent swimmer and that he had been murdered since the water level was low and the fact that Mitchell's trousers had been lowered to his ankles when found.
+After Dominique's later confessions, the deceased's relatives denied that he was gay, used drugs, or had financial troubles.

 Dominique's next two murders also took place in the St. Charles Parish.
-The first was in December 1997, when he strangled 20-year-old Gary Pierre, who had recently been arrested for drug trafficking.
+The first was in December 1997, when he strangled 20-year-old Gary Pierre.
 His body was found fully clothed, with no signs of physical trauma or drugs found in his system.
-The second killing occurred on July 31, 1998, when he killed 38-year-old Larry Ranson, a drug-addicted vagrant.
+The second killing occurred on July 31, 1998, when he killed 38-year-old Larry Ranson vagrant.
 Ranson was the first victim subjected to bondage by Dominique.

 In early October 1998, Dominique met 27-year-old Oliver LeBanks in Metairie.
-After his arrest, he claimed that the drug-addicted LeBanks offered him sexual services in exchange for money, after which Dominique had sex with him, then beat and strangled him.
-LeBanks's body was later disposed of on the outskirts of Metairie, where it was found on October 4.
+After his arrest, he claimed that LeBanks offered him sexual services in exchange for money, after which Dominique had sex with him, then beat and strangled him.
+LeBanks's body was later disposed of on the outskirts of Metairie, where it was found on October 4th.
 During the autopsy, traces of Dominique's semen was found on Oliver's body.
-Relatives and friends of LeBanks later confirmed that he had only recently resorted to leading a vagrant lifestyle after he had been fired from his job for using drugs.
+Relatives and friends of LeBanks later confirmed that he had only recently resorted to this lifestyle after he had been fired from his job for using drugs.

-In October 1998, he met 16-year-old Joseph Brown in Kenner and lured him into his truck, ostensibly to sell crack cocaine.
-After sharing it together, Dominique beat the teenager several times on the head with a blunt object and then strangled him with a plastic bag.
+In October 1998, he met 16-year-old Joseph Brown in Kenner and lured him into his truck.
+Dominique beat the teenager several times on the head with a blunt object and then strangled him with a plastic bag.
 A month later, 18-year-old Bruce Williams fell victim to Dominique in similar circumstances.
-In May 1999, Dominique was cruising around Kenner when he came across 21-year-old Manuel Reed, who offered to sell him drugs.
-Agreeing to the offer, Dominique let him into his truck, where he raped and then strangled Reed, later dumping his corpse in a dumpster in the city's industrial zone, about a mile from where Brown's body was found.
+In May 1999, Dominique was cruising around Kenner when he came across 21-year-old Manuel Reed.
+Dominique lured him into his truck, where he raped and then strangled Reed, later dumping his corpse in a dumpster in the city's industrial zone, about a mile from where Brown's body was found.
 Similar to LeBanks, semen traces were found which belonged to an unknown male.